 Garmin and Fitbit own the bulk of the wearable market.
 Both have been refined over a decade.
 Both produce dashboards full of charts that look impressive.
 And both leave most users staring at their data wondering what to actually do differently.
-This comparison covers what each platform does best, where they fall short, and where ooddle fits as a different kind of solution.
+This comparison covers what each platform does best, where they fall short, and where ooddle fits as a different kind of solution that is not actually competing on the same axis.

 Quick Comparison